kakderishikesh/Search-Algorithm-Map-Python/README.md

-# rkakde-a0
-Rishikesh Kakde's submission for the first assignment

 Part 1: Searching a map for Path

 My program uses Breadth-First Search to find the optimal path to the destination(@)
     Set of Valid States: